-An article in U. S. News and World Report (Nov.
-1993) lamenting grade inflation in colleges states that economics grades have not been inflated as much as most other grades.
-Nora Alston chairs the Economics Department at Oaks College, and the dean has sent her a copy of the article with a note attached saying "Is this true here at Oaks?
+In a report published in a 2001 issue of University Affairs,1 Frank claimed that researchers found a drop in the number of students getting low grades in most courses, and an increase in the number getting high grades (Frank, 2001).
+This issue is also known as grade inflation.
+Nora Alston chairs the Economics Department at Oaks College, and the Dean has sent her a copy of the report with a note attached saying, "Is this true here at Oaks?
 Let me know."
-Dr Alston is not sure if the Dean would be happier if economics grades were higher or lower than other grades, but the article claims that economics grades are lower.
+Dr. Alston is not sure if the Dean would be happier if economics grades were higher or lower than other grades, but the report claims that economics grades are lower.
 Her first stop is the Registrar's office.